Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Former State Department official David Makovsky said the president did five things to impress Israelis:

-The U.S. Senate unanimously adopted the Standing with Israel Against Terrorism resolution on October 19, and a week later, nearly the entire House of Representatives, 412 members, voted for a bipartisan resolution expressing support for Israel and condemning Hamas.
+On October 19, the U.S. Senate unanimously adopted the Standing with Israel Against Terrorism resolution.
+A week later, nearly the entire House of Representatives, 412 members, voted for a bipartisan resolution expressing support for Israel and condemning Hamas.
 Several members also called on the president to cancel the release of any of the $6 billion in frozen Iranian assets held by a Qatari bank.
 Across the country, rallies were held where community leaders and elected officials stood with the Jewish community to express their support.

 More than 2,000 people in the entertainment industry, including Gal Gadot, Jamie Lee Curtis, Chris Pine, Mayim Bialik, Amy Schumer, Michael Douglas, Jerry Seinfeld, Mark Hamill, and Helen Mirren, signed an open letter calling on the entertainment community to speak out forcefully against Hamas, to support Israel, to refrain from sharing misinformation about the war, and do whatever is in their power to urge the terrorist organization to return the innocent hostages to their families.